Choi Min-sik: Early life

-Choi was born in Seoul, South Korea.
-When he was in third grade of elementary school, Choi was diagnosed with tuberculosis and told that he could not be cured.
-He claims to have regained his health by a month-long stay in a Buddhist temple in the mountains.
+Choi was born on May 30, 1962, in Ihwa-dong, Jongno District, Seoul, South Korea.
+In the third grade of elementary school, he was diagnosed with tuberculosis and told that he could not be cured.
+However, he claims to have regained his health after spending a month at a Buddhist temple in the mountains.

-Choi was in his third year of Daeil High School, Seoul, when he started acting as a research student at the theater company.
-The young Choi was moved by Ha Gil-jong's films and he want to be director.
-After high school, Choi enrolled to Department Theatre and Film of Dongguk University.
-Choi changed his career path into actor while learning acting under Professor Ahn Min-soo, whom he forever admired.
+While attending his third year of Daeil High School in Seoul, Choi began acting as a research student at a theater company.
+The young Choi was deeply moved by Ha Gil-jong's films and initially aspired to become a director.
+After graduating from high school, Choi enrolled in the Department of Theatre and Film at Dongguk University in 1982.
+He eventually changed his career path to become an actor while studying under Professor Ahn Min-soo, whom he had long admired.